-If you’re like me, the first thing you do after ripping open the packaging on your new Android Smartphone or Tablet, is to benchmark it.
-I want to know how my new device compares against the latest flagships or even the same model.
-Nobody wants a dud right!?
+If you’re like me, the first thing you do after ripping open the packaging on your new Android phone or tablet is benchmark it!

 But which benchmarking tool should you use?

 It can be a tricky decision with the Play Store results for ‘Benchmarking’ returning 100’s of results, most of which are just ad-filled junk apps.

 Luckily, I’ve taken the hassle out of this by compiling you a list of the ‘Best Android Benchmarking Tools’ available for free as well as short explanations of each.

 I’m not going to list any fully paid results as all the main benchmarking tools are free or have at least a free version available.

 So what motivates me to benchmark my own devices?